Hello! Did anybody miss me?

 I will lay out an extremely simple example.
 Again, this is nothing new.
 I’ve spoken about this before but perhaps not from an angle of balance:

 Time and again, I hear from clients that they want to be rich, but they have done absolutely nothing to strive for that.
-These are the people who just drift from job to job and it’s only after a decade that they realize that the real world out there is not what they think it is.
-They realize they are still struggling.
-Most of the time, these are the people who just ‘drift’.
-Life is nothing more than just working for that next paycheque.
+These are the people who just going from job to job and it’s only after a decade that they realize that the real world out there is not what they think it is their career is nothing but a neverending struggle.
+Most people end up simply drifting through life and it becomes nothing more than just working for that next paycheque.
 They do not take risks, they do not upgrade themselves.
 The imbalance here comes from the lack of engagement in one’s life.
 The fact that someone started something out of nothing means you could have done it too, but you chose not to and you gave the opportunity to someone else.
 No doubt, everybody works hard, but some people took that lept of faith to work hard in other areas – just not in someone else’s office.
 You might say it’s easy for them to say that now, which should be obvious because they did something to get where they are, but it certainly was not easy for them when they first started.

 I’ll give another example that always makes me roll my eyes: Some of my really desperate male clients who are looking for a romantic partner will always be told (by some other practitioner of course) that the year the Spouse Element appears is the year they’ll find their partner.
 This is most often wrong because it’s not merely about whether the Spouse Element appears.
 Suppose the Spouse Element appears in a weak Daymaster chart, it doesn’t actually mean someone will appear because a weak Daymaster, despite having Spouse Elements appearing, means you’re not ready to meet it at the same level and ‘acquire’ it and it will end up burdening you instead.
 There is an imbalance there.
 What does this mean in real life?
 It actually means no sane female wants to be with a male who doesn’t treat his life and career seriously.
 Why should they?

 On wealth and getting rich: Why is it that the Wealth Element in BaZi is only considered a beneficial element only when your Daymaster, which represents you, is strong?
 Is that not a reflection of two forces requiring balance?
 Why is it that the Wealth Element is represented by the element you control (我克为财) – Wood is Metal’s wealth; Metal is Fire’s wealth; Water is Earth’s wealth.
 Wood is useless unless chopped and carved into something usable.
 The same can be said for Metal – you need Fire to forge it into something useful.
 Water cannot be used if you don’t have Earth to hold it.
 The creation of wealth is symbolic of someone creating something out of their environment.
 You take something and make it better and you have to meet it with the same amount of force.